kassi-bertrand/machine-learning-notes/08-Building Makemore/README.md

 # Goal 🎯

-In this folder of the journal is to follow Andrej Karpathy's videos series on building Makemore.
+In this folder, I follow Andrej Karpathy's videos series on building Makemore.
 Using his 6-part playlist, I am going to **implement multiple character-level models** using the different types of neural networks mentioned below.

 - Bigram
 - MLP